RichardDudbridge/Coursera_Capstone/README.md

 # Coursera_Capstone
-Repository used for Coursera Capstone project as part of the IBM Data Science Diploma
+Repository used for Coursera Capstone project as part of the IBM Data Science Diploma.
+KNN model